openSUSE/search-o-o/README.md

 # openSUSE.org Search

-Originally project from 2011, revived now with modern look and feel Updated version of search.openSUSE.org federated search engine.
+Original project from 2011, revived now with modern look and feel.
+Updated version of the OpenSuse federated search engine.

 ## Improved: